School of Government & Policy

 Governing institutions are struggling to keep pace with a world transforming around them.
 Johns Hopkins isn’t just lamenting the problem—we’re building a school to help solve it.

-Rigorous research.
-Real-world partnerships.
+A curriculum designed for impact.
+Hands-on learning inside the institutions that govern public life.
+Rigorous research that leads to real reform.
 A new generation of leaders ready to diagnose what’s broken, design what’s needed, and build institutions that deliver impact.

 An inflection point.